 Some of the common defences to armed with intent charges include duress, necessity and self-defence.
 Intoxication can also be a successful defence in certain circumstances.

-It is possible to get a section 10 for an armed with intent to commit an indictable offence charge.
+It is possible to get a section 10 dismissal or conditional release order for an armed with intent to commit an indictable offence charge.

-Your defence lawyer can help you ask for a section 10 order if it is appropriate in your circumstances.
+Your defence lawyer can help you ask for a non conviction order if it is appropriate in your circumstances.

-A Section 10 is a finding of guilt with no conviction and no penalties.
+A non conviction order is a finding of guilt with no conviction and no penalties.

-To successfully obtain a Section 10 order, you may need to provide character references and show no previous history of similar offences.
+To successfully obtain a non conviction order, you may need to provide character references and show no previous history of similar offences.

 If the prosecution does not have a strong case against you, your lawyer may be able to apply to have the charges dropped.